I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 KITCHEN CABINET PAINTING PREP

 How do you paint kitchen cabinets and get that silky smooth finish?
 It begins with the prep!
-The preparation is 100% just as important, if not more, as the painting process itself.
+The preparation is 100% just as important, if not more than the painting process itself.
 If you skip the prep work that goes into painting your kitchen cabinets, you are setting yourself up for failure.

 Check out some of these popular paint colors.